In late 2019, a new virus began generating headlines all over the world because of the unprecedented speed of its

 A coronavirus gets its name from the way it looks under a microscope.

 When examined closely, the round virus has a “crown” of proteins called peplomers jutting out from its center in every direction.
 These “spike proteins” help the virus identify whether it can infect its host.

 The condition known as SARS was also linked to a highly infectious coronavirus back in the early 2000s.

 COVID-19 vs. SARS

-This isn’t the first time a coronavirus has made news.
+This is not the first time a coronavirus has made news.
 The 2003 SARS outbreak was also caused by a coronavirus.

-As with the 2019 virus, the SARS virus was first found in animals before it was transmitted to humans.
+As with the 2019 virus, the SARS (sudden acute respiratory syndrome) virus was first found in animals before it was transmitted to humans.

 The SARS virus is thought to have come from bats and was transferred to another animal and then to humans.
 Once transmitted to humans, the SARS virus began spreading quickly among people.

 First and foremost, try not to panic.
 You don’t need to be quarantined unless you suspect you have contracted the virus or have a confirmed test result.

 Following simple handwashing and physical distancing guidelines are the best ways to help protect yourself from being exposed to the virus.
 Vaccination is key here as well.

-Stay calm and follow your doctor’s instructions if you’re diagnosed with COVID-19, so you can recover and help prevent the new coronavirus from being transmitted.
+Try to focus on staying calm and following your doctor’s instructions if you’re diagnosed with COVID-19, so you can recover and help prevent the transmission of the 2019 coronavirus.